ablab/spades/docs/input.md

 ## Unpaired (single-read) libraries

-By using command line interface, you can specify up to nine different single-read libraries.
+By using the command line interface, you can specify up to nine different single-read libraries.
 To input more libraries, you can use [YAML data set file](running.md#specifying-multiple-libraries-with-yaml-data-set-file).

-Single librairies are assumed to have high quality and a reasonable coverage.
+Single libraries are assumed to have high quality and reasonable coverage.
 For example, you can provide PacBio CCS reads as a single-read library.

 Note, that you should not specify PacBio CLR, Sanger reads or additional contigs as single-read libraries, each of them has a separate [option](running.md#input-data).